wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-windows-capture-image-resource-manager.md

 ## Prerequisites

 These steps assume that you've already created an Azure virtual machine in the Resource Manager deployment model and configured the operating system, including attaching any data disks and making other customizations like installing applications.
-If you haven't done this yet, read [How to create a Windows VM with Resource Manager and PowerShell](/documentation/articles/virtual-machines-create-windows-powershell-resource-manager).
-You can just as easily create a Windows virtual machine using the [Azure Management Portal](https://manage.windowsazure.cn).
-Read [How to create a Windows virtual machine in the Azure Management Portal](/documentation/articles/virtual-machines-windows-tutorial-classic-portal).
+If you haven't done this yet, read [How to create a Windows VM with Resource Manager and PowerShell](/documentation/articles/virtual-machines-create-windows-powershell-resource-manager/).
+You can just as easily create a Windows virtual machine using the [Azure portal](https://portal.azure.cn).
+Read [How to create a Windows virtual machine in the Azure portal](/documentation/articles/virtual-machines-windows-classic-tutorial/).

 ## Prepare the VM for image capture

 This section shows you how to generalize your Windows virtual machine.
 This removes all your personal account information among other things.
 You will typically want to do this when you want to use this VM image to quickly deploy similar virtual machines.

 1. Login to your Windows virtual machine.
-In the [Azure Management Portal](https://manage.windowsazure.cn), navigate through **Browse** > **Virtual machines** > Your Windows virtual machine > **Connect**.
+In the [Azure portal](https://portal.azure.cn), navigate through **Browse** > **Virtual machines** > Your Windows virtual machine > **Connect**.

 2. Open a Command Prompt window as an administrator.